 What Is Delaware Utility Assistance?

-Because energy costs can strain limited budgets, Delaware Utility Assistance offers a suite of programs that help households cover heating, cooling, and emergency utility expenses.
+Because energy costs can strain limited budgets, Delaware Utility Assistance offers a suite of programs that help single fathers cover heating, cooling, and emergency utility expenses.

-You’ll find that LIHEAP provides bill relief for heating and cooling on a first‑served basis until funds run out.
+You’ll find that LIHEAP provides bill relief for heating and cooling and dental help on a first-served basis until funds run out.

 The Weatherization Assistance Program improves efficiency, delivering significant utility savings through insulation, furnace upgrades, and sealing measures.